STIMSHOP/SDK-stimshop-iOS/README.md

 The `isListening` method notifies whether the SDK is listening to signal or not.

-The `isDetecting` method notifies whether the SDK has detected a corred code.
+The `isDetecting` method notifies whether the SDK has detected a correct code.

 ## For an example, feel free to check out the [Stimshop demo app](https://github.com/STIMSHOP/SDK-demo-iOS)